 It’s not ideal is it… can you spot what I spotted about 3 sec into him putting the child in the seat?
 If not, fear not, I shall put you through it.

-- George’s car seat head rest is too low for George’s hight.
+- George’s car seat headrest is too low for George’s height.
 This is forcing the harness to dip below his shoulders and is most likely also one of the reasons why reason nr 2 is there.

 - The car seat harness is not correctly fitted on the child.
 The straps are falling off the shoulders and are quite loose.
 This is probably due to problem 1.

-I feel that if your already starting the program doing it all *wrong* that can be good or it can be bad.
-I choose to think that in this case, because this episode is all about wrong advice and how we are failed by the retailer selling us the seat, this might actually have been done on purpose.
+I feel that if you’re already starting the program doing it all *wrong* that can be good or it can be bad.
+I choose to think that in this case because this episode is all about wrong advice and how we are failed by the retailer selling us the seat, this might actually have been done on purpose.

-At the end of the program though, he does comment on it stating that it’s important to always read the car seat manual fully and that he had in fact been securing him wrong in his seat.
-I’m not sure why him changing this had to wait all the way until “next week”, but I assume he means maybe he’ll show it next program?
+At the end of the program though, he does comment on this, stating that it’s important to always read the car seat manual fully and that he had in fact been securing George wrong in his seat.
+I’m not sure why him changing this had to wait until “next week”, but I assume he means maybe he’ll show it next program?
 Who knows…